Residence Hall Guidelines

 The final decision concerning an interpretation of the residency requirement will be made by the Student Life Council.
 Extreme emergencies or cases with mitigating circumstances may be presented to the associate provost and dean of student development for a ruling.
 The ruling may be appealed to the Student Life Council.

-Application for exceptions should be made through the Center of Student Development well in advance to the start of the semester.
+Application for exceptions should be made through the Center for Student Development well in advance to the start of the semester.

 All students must submit their residency information, by application, on the Student Development Gateway located on TNU4U.